Security

 Hash Generator

-No account · No install · Runs in browser
+No account.
+No install.
+Runs in browser.

-Open Tool →
+Open Tool

 What a Hash Function Does

-Deterministic — The same input always produces the same output.
-Hash "hello" with SHA-256 and you always get 2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824.
-Every time.
+Deterministic output means the same input always produces the same output.
+Hash the word "hello" with SHA-256 and you always get '2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824', every single time, on every machine.

-MD5 vs SHA-256 — The Important Difference
+MD5 vs SHA-256: The Critical Difference

-How Password Hashing Works
+How Password Storage Actually Works

 File Integrity Verification